simonmichael/hledger/hledger/Hledger/Cli/Commands/Add.md

 ## add and balance assignments

-You can't add new postings which are dated earlier than a balance assignment, currently.
+If you try to add a new posting which is dated earlier than a balance assignment in that account and commodity, it will be rejected.
-It's because balance assignments are performed once, before `add`;
+It's because by the time `add` runs, all balance assignments have been processed and have become assertions.
-by the time `add` runs, all amounts in the journal are explicit, and assignments have become assertions.
+So if you need to do this, add the `-I` flag to disable assertions temporarily.
 ([#2406](https://github.com/simonmichael/hledger/issues/2406)).